A Spatio-Temporal Machine Learning Model for Mortgage Credit Risk: Default Probabilities and Loan Portfolios: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Raffaella Calabrese for her helpful advice for gathering the mortgage credit risk data.
+We would like to thank Raffaella Calabrese for her helpful advice in gathering the mortgage data, Pascal Gantenbein and Christian Kleiber for their useful feedback, and three anonymous reviewers for their constructive comments, which helped to improve this article.
 This research was partially supported by the Swiss Innovation Agency - Innosuisse (grant number `55463.1 IP-ICT').